vonmecheln/fet/fet/icons/readme-icons.txt

 (In fact, the older version of the svg file used the URW Chancery L Medium Italic font.)

 The file fet.svg: This file was recreated in Inkscape 0.92.4 by converting from text to path the file fet-text.svg.
-Hopefully, fet.svg will be universal, without dependency on the font file.
+This way, fet.svg will be universal, without dependency on the font file.

-Again, there seems to remain a problem when opening the file fet.svg in Inkscape, the box is not visually positioned correctly, see the explanation and possible solutions above, in the details for the file fet-text.svg.

 The different size/resolution .png icons were obtained with the function Export PNG Image from the Inkscape file fet-text.svg (they could have been obtained from fet.svg as well).